uuboyscy/t-pomo/README.md

 After each break, an inspirational quote is displayed to keep you motivated.

+Press 'q' at any time to stop the timer.

 ## 🖼 Preview
 The timer features an ASCII-style countdown that visually represents the progress using 🍅 tomato icons.
 Each icon corresponds to a percentage of the session completed, making it easy to track how much time has passed at a glance.
 - Work